Acetaminophen’s effects on vaccines

 A tip to make getting a shot easier

 Getting immunized can be a point of anxiety for both adults and children.
 Luckily, Hepfer gave some simple advice applicable to both adults and children to overcome the fear.
-She recommends distraction.
-“If it a child is getting a shot, hold them in a comforting way or give them a toy or distraction item,” Hepfer said.
-For adults, she recommended a game on your phone or listening to music.
+She recommends distraction as well as talking with the child and preparing them for what to expect in advance.
+“If a child is getting a shot, hold them in a comforting way or give them a toy or distraction item,” Hepfer said.
+For older children, she recommends a game on your phone or listening to music.
 “Do not underestimate the power of distraction.”

 This story was originally published on August 20, 2019 and has been updated for accuracy.